 Ordinarily you can buy Flying Blue miles for as little as 3.05 cents each (in USD), before any discounts or bonuses (the cost per mile is lowest if you buy lots of miles).
 If you maxed out the promotion and purchased 100,000 Flying Blue miles, you’d receive a total of 100,000 miles at a cost of $1,677.50, which is a rate of 1.68 cents per mile.

 Historically Flying Blue has typically offered a 100% bonus on purchased points during a promotion, which is an opportunity to buy points for 1.53 cents each.
-However, it has been some time since we’ve seen such an offer, and the last three promotions have been for a 70% bonus, a 40% discount, and a 45% discount.
+However, it has been some time since we’ve seen such an offer, and the last five promotions have been for a 70% bonus, a 40% discount, a 45% discount (twice), and an 80% bonus.
 So perhaps the 100% bonus is no longer the norm.

 How many Flying Blue miles can you purchase?